josefvin/docker-curriculum/README.md

 <img src="images/eb-deploy.png" title="static">

-Go ahead and open the URL in your browser and you should see the application in all its glory.
+Go ahead and open the URL (shown near the top) in your browser and you should see the application in all its glory.
 Feel free to email / IM / snapchat this link to your friends and family so that they can enjoy a few cat gifs, too.

 Congratulations!
 You have deployed your first Docker application!
 That might seem like a lot of steps, but with the command-line tool for EB you can almost mimic the functionality of Heroku in a few keystrokes!
 Hopefully you agree that Docker takes away a lot of the pains of building and deploying applications in the cloud.
 I would encourage you to read the AWS [documentation](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/docker-singlecontainer-deploy.html) on single-container Docker environments to get an idea of what features exist.